-- Management of insurance and financial risk (continued) - 4.1 Insurance risk (continued) - 4.1.1 Motor, casualty and property insurance risks - Frequency and severity of claims
+- 4.1 Insurance risk (continued)

+- 4.1.1 Motor, casualty and property insurance risks

+- i) Frequency and severity of claims

 The frequency and severity of casualty claims can be affected by several factors.
 The most significant incidents of casualty claims are monetary awards granted for bodily injury suffered by employees (for employer's liability/workmen's compensation coverage) or members of the public (for public liability coverage).